 - Comm YOU Nicate

-How to Talk to Anyone recommends the readers to start every appropriate sentence with “you”, it immediately grab your listener’s attention.
+How to Talk to Anyone recommends that readers start every appropriate sentence with “you”, it immediately grabs your listener’s attention.

 “you look great in that suit“

-rather that “I think that suit looks great”.
+rather than “I think that suit looks great”.

 Rather than “there’s this great Italian restaurant, do you wanna try it with me?” say ”